AdeboyeML/High-Perfomance-Computing-projects---CIS677/README.md

 ### GPU-Accelerated computation of Voronoi Diagram

-- Overview
-The main idea is to write a CUDA-based massively multi-threaded application that when given a set of seeds and a 2-dimensional canvas, computes a discrete approximation of the corresponding Voronoi diagram.
+- The main idea is to write a CUDA-based massively multi-threaded application that when given a set of seeds and a 2-dimensional canvas, computes a discrete approximation of the corresponding Voronoi diagram.
 ----------------------------------------------------------------------------------------------------------------

-#### - Voronoi images for different seed sizes
+#### - Voronoi images for different seed sizes (1024 & 10,000)

 <p float="left">
   <img src="./voronoi_project/imgs_vor/image_1024_1024.png" width="400" height="400">